An epicurean adventure to: South Africa

 Trivia | Situated in a distinctive geographical zone, South Africa is notorious for its challenging weather patterns, especially along its coast and the adjacent waters.
 These atmospheric factors contribute significantly to the presence of over 3,000 shipwrecks scattered along the coastline, some with historical roots tracing back up to 500 years! |

-- It's made with simple, everyday ingredients you likely already have in your kitchen.
+- Made with simple, everyday ingredients you probably already have.

-- Preparing vetkoek can be quite therapeutic, from mixing the dough to watching it puff up in the hot oil.
+- Preparing vetkoek is therapeutic, from mixing the dough to watching it puff up in hot oil.

-- You can easily scale the recipe up or down.
+- The recipe is easy to scale up or down.

 Key ingredient notes and substitutions